dovu93/MLB_Game_Outcome/README.md

 Model 8 - LogisticRegression Solver liblinear

-After training our model we compared by using the F-1 scores.
-We found that the Balanced Random Forest Classifer had the highest score.
-We decided to use the model moving forward for predictions.
+After training our models, we compared them by using the F-1 scores.
+We found that the Balanced Random Forest Classifer had the highest score and thus decided to use that model moving forward.

 ![](Pictures/f1_scores.png)